Ladies' Scottish Climbing Club: Expeditions

 In 1928, a club expedition to the Alps was organised.
 Subsequent expeditions were made to other climbing regions abroad such as the Caucasus and Yosemite.
-In 1955, the club made the first all-woman team expedition to the Himalayas, made up of Monica Jackson, Evelyn McNicol and Elizabeth Stark, where they were the first to climb a 22,000-foot peak in the Jugal Himal which they named Gyalzen Peak.
+In 1955, the club made the first all-woman team expedition to the Himalayas, made up of Monica Jackson, Evelyn McNicol and Elizabeth Stark, where they were the first to climb a 22,000-foot peak in the Jugal Himal which they named Gyalgen Peak.
+Since then many club expeditions have been made including: Greenland in 1970 &1998, regular Alpine trips since the mid 1990's, the Himalayas in 2000 and Bolivia in 2008.

 Anniversaries

 In 1958, the first secretary made a speech upon the club's 50th anniversary as its president.
 Mabel Jeffrey was now married and brought her grandchildren to the celebrations at the site of the club's founding at the boulder at Lix Toll.

 In 2008, the centenary was celebrated with a party of the membership in period costume on top of the Beuckle.
 President Helen Steven recalled the youngest founder, "I knew Mabel and remember her as very warm, rosy-cheeked and welcoming – she came into a room like a burst of sunshine.
 But she was hard as old nails.
 They were all characters..."
+The Club returned to Lix Toll and the boulder now surrounded by trees to more celebrations.